AdnanM50/law-firm-doc/docs/Admin/Blog/blogtag.md

 ## Here is how to edit and delete a tag !

-- To edit a tag, click on the "Edit" action button.
+- To edit a tag, click on the **Edit** action button.
 A form will appear where you can edit the tag.After editing the tag, click on the **Submit** button to Submit the tag.To delete a tag, click the **Delete** action button.

 ![tag](./img/t2.png)